 We know that when disaster strikes, having immediate food, care, and supplies can lessen the trauma.
 As a mental health organization, we understand that this basic support can reduce some of the emotional trauma each individual, family, and community experiences.

-2017 experienced above normal hurricane activity, above normal fire activity, and incredible devastation.
-In their wake, there are many phases to disaster response, and the American Psychiatric Association Foundation provides professional, financial, and strategic support to nonprofit organizations throughout the many phases of recovery in federally designated disaster areas.
+In the wake of increasingly devastating natural disasters, there are many phases to disaster response.
+The American Psychiatric Association Foundation provides professional, financial, and strategic support to nonprofit organizations throughout the many phases of recovery in federally designated disaster areas.

 Support the Foundation’s recovery efforts: